Feeding your baby in the first year

 Introducing solid foods

 Remember that all babies are different.
 Some babies may be ready a few weeks before or just after 6 months.
-However, waiting too long after 6 months to introduce other foods increases your baby’s risk of iron deficiency.
+However, waiting after 6 months to introduce other foods increases your baby’s risk of iron deficiency.

 What foods should we start introducing our baby to first?

 There are many ways to introduce solid food.
 The first foods usually vary from culture to culture and from family to family.